RickGelhausen/ORFBounder/README.md

 It is important to note that you can also run the analysis partially, by manually calling the individual scripts provided in this repository (e.g. if you do not require expression values, you do not require bam files).

 * `wig files:` The wig files for the desired mappings/normalizations.
 For easy usage, these should be in the HRIBO notation. `path/experiment/mapping/normalization/|method|-|condition|-|replicate|.normalization.forward.wig`. (e.g `/path_to_user/exp1/threeprimetracks/min/TIS-A-1.min.forward.wig`)
-Wig files must be split into two individual files, one for each strand. (forward, reverse) If you do not have .wig files from `HRIBO`, either create an according folder structure or write your own script tailored to your data, using the scripts provided in this repository.
+Wig files must be split into two individual files, one for each strand. (forward, reverse) A folder can contain wig files of the according mapping and normalization for multiple samples.
+The scripts will be run on all files and bundled into one result file.
+If you do not have .wig files from `HRIBO`, either create an according folder structure or write your own script tailored to your data, using the scripts provided in this repository.
 Explanation for each script are provided in the [scripts section](#Scripts).

 * `bam files`: `HRIBO` provides `.bam` files containing all read counts.
 These should be named using the `|method|-|condition|-|replicate|.bam` naming scheme. `|method|` is either `RIBO`, `RNA`, `TIS`, `RNATIS`. `TTS` and `RNATTS` will be supported soon, until then we suggest labeling `TTS` files `TIS`. `|condition|` can be any string and `|replicate|` can be any integer.